Workplan & Budget

 The Solano Transportation Authority (STA) is annually required to prepare an audited financial statement in accordance with Government Accounting Standards Board Statement Number 34 (GASB 34) and the Office of Management and Budget (OMB) Circular A-133 (Audits of State, Local Government, and Non-Profit Organizations).

-In October 2019, Eide Bailly LLP, formerly known as Vavrinek, Trine, Day (VTD) & Co LLP, a Certified Public Accountant (CPA) firm from Palo Alto, California performed their FY 2018-2019 annual financial review, funding compliance, and internal controls audit for STA.
-Their audit evaluation resulted in a thoroughly-prepared audit process noting no matters involving internal control over financial reporting and its operation to be considered of any material weaknesses, which resulted in their issuance of an unmodified (clean) opinion on STA’s comprehensive financial statements for the fiscal year ending June 30, 2019.
-With the unqualified opinion of the FY 2018-19 annual audit and the fourth year issuance of the Comprehensive Annual Financial Report, STA now has fourteen (14) consecutive fiscal years of no reportable deficiencies or material weakness that will adversely affect its primary missions.
+In October 2023, Maze and Associates, a Certified Public Accountant (CPA) firm from Pleasant Hill, California performed their FY 2022-23 annual financial review, funding compliance, and internal controls audit for STA.
+Their audit evaluation resulted in a thoroughly prepared audit process noting no matters involving internal control over financial reporting and its operation to be considered of any material weaknesses, which resulted in their issuance of an unmodified (clean) opinion on STA’s comprehensive financial statements for the fiscal year ending June 30, 2023.
+With the unqualified opinion of the FY 2022-23 annual audit and the eight-year issuance of the Annual Comprehensive Financial Report (ACFR), STA now has eighteen (18) consecutive fiscal years of no reportable deficiencies or material weakness that will adversely affect its primary missions.